Super Snowmobiling in Nova Scotia & New Brunswick…

 This high country is interspersed with a multitude of forestry roads that serve as wide, smooth trails each winter.
 So snowmobilers searching for some of Atlantic Canada’s best riding need look no farther than this.
 But if you’re interested in more New Brunswick snowmobile tour info, check out my Snowmobile New Brunswick article.

 When snow conditions are good everywhere, riders can choose to trailer (or snowmobile) to the periphery of the Fundy Highlands area for their New Brunswick snowmobile tour.
 Then, you can ride in from such locations as the Hampton Inn, Moncton (east) or the Queen’s County Inn, Chipman (north) for two to four days of great sledding without much repetition.
+Check out our itinerary.